skipperkongen/webcoprocessor/README.md

 ```

 Open the location [localhost:8888/demo](http://localhost:8888/demo) in a few browser tabs.
 Click the 'run query' button, and see how the tasks gets distributed to all the browsers (that *eval* some Javascript and send the result back to the browser tab that started the query).

+*) Credit for name Web Co-Processor goes to Marcos Vaz Salles.
+Idea behind Web Co-Processor is due to Pimin Konstantin Kefaloukos.